 First, let’s clarify the difference between accounts and addresses.

-“Accounts” are used to help people track their funds.
-This is mainly used to track the source of funds.
-Since this is just tracking, you can move Bitcoins from one account to another by moving a number from one column to another.
-No transaction is necessary.
-(It's like if you know you owe $25 to your son for an allowance and you have a $200 budget for groceries.)
+“Accounts” are used for the convenience of people to track their funds.
+This is primarily used to track the source of funds.
+Since this is just for your tracking, you can move Bitcoins from one account to another just by moving a number from one column to another.
+No transactions are needed.
+(This is like when you know you owe your son $25 for allowance, and you have $200 budgeted for groceries.)

-“Addresses” are used to receive Bitcoins during transactions.
+“Addresses” are used to receive Bitcoins in transactions.
 The coins are sent to an address.
-The customer associates each address with an account and adds the funds received to that account.
-This is simply done for convenience to allow people to know indirectly how the funds were sent.
+The client associates each address with an account and adds received funds to that account.
+This is simply done for convenience to allow people to track indirectly which address funds were sent to.
 But you can have any number of addresses associated with the same account.

-Thus, when you extract transaction output, you form a stack of Bitcoins large enough for the number you are trying to send.
-Generally, this will not be accurate because you must claim an entire exit.
-So, the excess forms the "change".
+So when you pull in transaction outputs, you form a pile of Bitcoins big enough for the number you are trying to send.
+Usually, it won’t be exact since you must claim an entire output.
+So the excess forms the ‘change’.

-Since there is no address associated with sending Bitcoins, there is no particular address to which the change should be sent.
-Thus, to preserve the anonymity, the customer creates another just to receive the modifications of this transaction.
-Since this address is not really associated with an account and should not be used to receive more Bitcoins (because it would insensibly tell people that the same recipient received the coins as he had this change), the client does not display it.
+Since there is no address associated with sending Bitcoins, there is no particular address the change should be sent to.
+So, to preserve anonymity, the client creates a new one just to receive the change from this transaction.
+Since this address isn’t really associated with an account and shouldn’t be used to receive any more Bitcoins (because that would senselessly tell people the same recipient got the coins as got this change) the client does not display it.

-Since the customer manages the parts in a particular way, it makes no sense to see the parts he manages with any explorer.
-It is precisely to try to hide the fact that all the pieces are related.
-These types of services are intended to monitor received funds, unmanaged funds.
+Because the client manages coins in a particular way, it doesn’t make sense to try to view coins it is managing with any kind of explorer.
+It’s specifically trying to obscure the fact that all the coins are related.
+Those kinds of services are intended to monitor recieved funds, not managed funds.